Handmade clothes are a unique creative gift.

 Organic clothing means that natural fibers were derived from plants grown using chemical and pesticide-free methods.

-The difference between the conventional and the organic can be summed up in two aspects:
+I can sum up the difference between the conventional and the organic in two aspects:

 Organic Clothing: GOTS Certification

 It should be easy to spot “organic fabric” on the label, right?